 Banks were using depositor’s savings to buy stocks without their knowledge.

-With this underhand behaviour combined with the fact that banks only had to honour 10% of all money deposited with them, people were wiped out overnight and left destitute.
+With this underhand behavior combined with the fact that banks only had to honor 10% of all money deposited with them, people were wiped out overnight and left destitute.